The Dairy House (524)

 Shop/Pub 0.5 miles.

-Enter beamed Boot Room with slate floor, oak worktops and drier; triple aspect farmhouse Kitchen/Dining Room with Aga (available October to April) plus additional cooker, butler sink, dishwasher, iPod dock, beamed windows and slate floor; down steps to double aspect Sitting Room with oak floor, open fire, Freesat TV and door to garden; 2nd Sitting Room with oak floor, beamed inglenook fireplace with log burner and door to garden; single Bedroom; Shower bathroom with reduced height in eaves.
+Enter beamed Boot Room with slate floor, oak worktops and drier; triple aspect farmhouse Kitchen/Dining Room with Aga (available October to April) plus additional cooker, butler sink, dishwasher, iPod dock, beamed windows and slate floor; down steps to double aspect Sitting Room with oak floor, open fire, Smart TV (Netflicks) and door to garden; 2nd Sitting Room with oak floor, beamed inglenook fireplace with log burner and door to garden; single Bedroom; Shower bathroom with reduced height in eaves.

 Upstairs: 4 Bedrooms: double aspect 5ft double with sea glimpse and en suite: bath with shower over; twin with sea glimpse and feature fireplace; single and bunkroom; Bathroom: bath with shower over.
 (Maximum accommodation is for 8.)